Old boy network: United Kingdom

 In the United Kingdom, the "old boy network" is seen as existing primarily among those educated at the fee-paying independent schools (public schools) of the Eton Group and the Rugby Group including, but not limited to, Charterhouse School, Eton College, Harrow School, Oundle School, Radley College, Rugby School, Sherborne School, Bedford School, Shrewsbury School, Stowe School, Wellington College, Westminster School and Winchester College, as well as at the colleges of Oxford and Cambridge, although to some extent such networks exist for all institutions producing large numbers of "old boys" and girls.
 The existence of "old boy" networks is often blamed for the high proportion of former pupils of high-status schools and universities in high-status positions in government, business, and other professions.
 For instance, between them, Harrow and Eton have 26 British prime ministers among their old boys.
 In practice, attendance at certain educational institutions is typical of the British "ruling class" and upper middle class, and where nepotism exists it may be driven more often by personal relationships than by educational networks.

 An organisation called Future First promotes the use of such networks among those educated at state schools.

 United States

 In the United States, the "Old Boys Network" is a term more focused on the inside track with connections to powerful and ambitious individuals formed through work, professional and community service organizations, and private clubs.
 However, the original term of being associated with education has sometimes also been used in this context.

+Regionally, "good ol' boys" in Dixie are understood to exhibit stereotypically White Southern cultural traits such as political conservatism and stated preference against pretentiousness; their existence as an informal "network" refers to men with these mores who hold positions of local prominence such as small-town lawyers who exhibit favoritism for their social peers.